This post offers an introduction to planning a spiritual retreat.

 Use ritual!

-Ritual is an amazing tool for allowing our body, mind, and spirit to catch up with one another.
-If you have experienced a major life transition, like a loss, a death, a new relationship or job, or a life change, your body, mind, and spirit may be out of sync with the experience.
+Ritual is a fantastic tool for allowing our body, mind, and spirit to catch up with one another.
+If you have experienced a significant life transition, like a loss, a death, a new relationship or job, or a life change, your body, mind, and spirit may be out of sync with the experience.
 Though you might not know why, this lack of being in accord can result in physical and mental stress and even cause physical issues, depression, and anxiety.
-A ritual is a powerful tool for symbolically making real that which we might not have words for, and bringing all of the parts of our being into congruence.
+A ritual is a powerful tool for symbolically making real that which we might not have words for and for bringing all the parts of our being into congruence.

-For ritual to be meaningful, use your intention, and explore the intention through whatever means you like, whether walking a labyrinth, meditating, journaling, creating art, or drawing in the sand.
-Use ritual for making real your intention by saying it out loud, creating art about it, burning things, or tossing them into water.
+For the ritual to be meaningful, use your intention and explore it through whatever means you like, whether walking a labyrinth, meditating, journaling, creating art, or drawing in the sand.
+Use ritual to make your intention real by saying it out loud, creating art about it, burning things, or tossing them into water.

 A meaningful ritual, like the retreat itself, has a beginning, a middle, and an end.
 You move from a starting place, through a transforming event, to end up somewhere else.
-Think of how at a graduation ceremony you move from waiting for your turn to being given your diploma, to the celebration afterward.
+Think of how, at a graduation ceremony, you move from waiting for your turn to being given your diploma, to the celebration afterward.
 Or how a mother’s blessing helps prepare the mother-to-be to welcome the baby with advice, gifts, and objects to assist with the birth.
-Similarly, a solo or group ritual helps you move from where you are to a new place.
+Similarly, a solo or group ritual enables you to move from where you are to a new place.

-If you are holding a group ritual to honor something big you have experienced like a loss it is immensely helpful to have others hold the ritual space for you, so that you can fully experience the transformation.
-Ask others to hold space for you, so that you can literally be undone, and remade during the ritual.
+If you are holding a group ritual to honor something big you have experienced, like a loss, it is beneficial to have others hold the ritual space for you, so that you can fully experience the transformation.
+Ask others to hold space for you, so that you can literally be undone and remade during the ritual.

-For solo rituals, ask your spirit guides to help you enact a ritual to signify your intention.
+For solo rituals, ask your spirit guides to help you enact one that signifies your intention.
 Ask them to show you what to do and what to say.
 Ask them to witness what you are doing and make it real.
 Pray.
 Drum.
 Dance.
 Jump over a fire.
 Write it out.
 There are millions of ways to make meaning of a milestone, and your spiritual guides are eager to help!

-If you are doing a solo ritual it can be as simple as writing something out on paper and then burning it.
+If you are doing a solo ritual, it can be as simple as writing something out on paper and then burning it.
 Or, for a relationship that has ended, throw a symbolic object from that relationship into the water.
-For honoring a transition like a move to a new job, you might walk a labyrinth with the intention to leave behind the old as you walk the circuits into the center, to sit with uncertainty in the center about what is to come and then to become prepared for the new job to come as you walk the path back to the entrance.
+For honoring a transition like a move to a new job, you might walk a labyrinth with the intention to leave behind the old as you walk the circuits into the center, sit with uncertainty in the center about what is to come, and then become prepared for your new life as you walk the path back to the entrance.

 Solo rituals need not be intimidating.
 This is your time to be with yourself and make something real or meaningful.
 No need to take off your clothes or stir a cauldron, though you can if you want!